SebastianBach/full-stack/README.md

 * Command line tool to process interactive data using the function.
 * A static library encapsulating this function.
 * A unit test for this static library.
+* A *conan* package containing this static library.
 * A Python based Flask web-app providing a web-interface for the above command line tool.
 * A docker container, containing the above Flask web-app.
 * A Python module, implemented using the Python C API.